dynamsoft-docs/capture-vision-docs/parameters/file/auxiliary/character-model-array.md

 }
 ```

-`CharacterModels` are the model files that stores the specially trained algorithm for character recognizing.
 The character model files consist of

-- Model files (Required): The files that stores the major character recognition models.
+- Primary model files (Required): The files that stores the major character recognition models.
-- Assist model files (Optional): Support the recognition when the result output by the major model doesn't match the RegEx.
+- Auxiliary model files (Optional): Support the recognition when the result output by the major model doesn't match the RegEx.
 - Filter files (Optional): Set which characters are included or excluded from the text line recognition.

 <div align="center">